-However, you may struggle in your efforts to communicate that appreciation effectively.
-It can be difficult to keep track of so many individuals, let alone figure out how to communicate with them on a personal level.
-This is where data can play a major role in your donor communications strategy.
+However, it can be difficult to keep track of so many individuals, let alone figure out how to communicate with them on a personal level.
+This is where data comes into play.

-Your data reveals critical information about your supporters that helps you get to know them better.
-You can use this knowledge to craft a communication strategy that builds genuine, long-term relationships with supporters and boosts your donor retention rate.
+Your data reveals important information about supporters that can help you craft a communication strategy that builds genuine, long-term relationships with supporters and boosts your donor retention rate

 Use these four data strategies to guide your donor communications: